 Some older federal student loans were variable rate loans; the interest rate can fluctuate over time.
 If you don’t want to deal with market changes and want a fixed rate loan, consolidating with a Direct Consolidation Loan can be a smart solution.
 Going forward, you’ll have one loan with a set interest rate.

+Should you consolidate federal student loans?
 While consolidating your student loans with a Direct Consolidation Loan can be a good idea in some circumstances, it’s not for everyone.
-Here’s four times you should skip consolidating your loans:
+When thinking about the pros and cons of federal student loan consolidation, here are four disadvantages of consolidating student loans.

 Consolidating your student loan generally doesn’t help you save money.
 In fact, you could end up paying even more.
 When you consolidate your debt with a Direct Consolidation Loan, any outstanding interest on the loans is added to the original balance, which means the interest may accrue on a higher loan balance than before you consolidated.
 And, because Direct Consolidation Loans tend to have longer repayment terms, you could pay thousands more in interest.